TomClabault/HIPRT-Path-Tracer/README_data/Features/features.md

 Half of the rays of this scene don't even intersect any geometry and directly end up in the environment where the color of the environment map is computed.
 The variance of the radiance of these rays is very low since a given camera ray direction basically always results in the same radiance (almost) being returned.

 However, the same cannot be said for the reflective caustic (the emissive light panel reflecting off the mirror small box) at the top right of the Cornell box.
 A camera ray that hits this region of the ceiling then has a fairly low chance of bouncing in direction of the small box to then bounce directly in the direction of the light.
-This makes the variance of these rays very high which really slows down the converge of this part of the scene.
+This makes the variance of these rays very high which really slows down the convergence of this part of the scene.
 As a result, we would like to shoot more rays at these pixels than at other parts of the scene.

 Adaptive sampling allows us to do just that.
 The idea is to estimate the error of each pixel of the image, compare this estimated error with a user-defined threshold $T$ and only continue to sample the pixel if the pixel's error is still larger than the threshold.